equinor/dm-docs/docs/docs/guides/development/architecture/architecture-decision-records/ADR-0001 - Support binary data.md

 }
 ```

-When we upload documents, we need to go through the document, and for any reference found that points to a binary file (not `.json` suffix), we will find the blob id by doing a lookup in the blob lookup table.
+When we upload documents, we need to go through the document, and for any reference found that points to a binary file (not `.json`), we will find the blob id by doing a lookup in the blob lookup table and use that inside the address.

-#### From another service
+##### From another service

 ```mermaid
 flowchart